vtarasso/rsschool-cv/cv.md

+# Vitaliy Tarassov
-# 🙋‍♂️ Hello and welcome!
+🙋‍♂️ Hello and welcome!
 <div align="center">
   If you don’t walk today, you’ll have to run tomorrow 🎯
 </div>